dogacid/dogacid.github.io/_posts/2023-05-22-check-point.md

 # Check point

 It’s roughly been 9 months since I thought about writing again.
-This was mainly due a deliberate and heavy on coding and learning another language.
+This was mainly due a deliberate focus on coding and learning another language.
 I wrote in a previous [post]({% post_url 2022-08-03-first-day-back-first-lessons %}) that **React** was a popular theme at the time from colleagues I’d reached out too.
 And I am sure it still is.
 But since then I’ve joined [Global-Roam](https://home.global-roam.com), and at that company you’ll find .NET frameworks and libraries, C# as a key language, and TypeScript lining the source repositories.

 I’ve experienced some negative feedback from other devs around the track, raising statements that some of those things aren’t cool, or not a pure fanciful functional paradise.
 From my perspective, I don’t care, so what.
 It’s the hand that has been dealt.
 I don’t mind, something like C# is a good OO language.
 And OO is still cutting it.
 C# feels like a cross between Java and C++.